chentingdong/chirpy-chatbot/docs/DESIGN.md

 ## NLP analysis:
-This tool compares two sentences to visulize whether the bog engine is yielding the correct answer.
+This tool compares one sentences to a bot pool, visulize whether the bog engine is picking the correct answer.
 Green is good, red is wrong.

 <img src="./illusionist-nlp-perf-report.jpg" width="1024"/>